rexresearch

 with three positive charges, and CSA-54 is the most positively

 charged with six.
-The primary distinguishing feature of CSA-13 is
+The primary distinguishing feature of CSA-13

-the lipid chain at C-24.
+is the lipid chain at C-24.
 Tables 1 and 2 give data on the

-composition of the major lipids in the bacteria tested as well as
+composition of the major lipids in the bacteria tested as well

-and Gram-negative bacteria, respectively.
-As reported previously,
+Gram-positive and Gram-negative bacteria, respectively.
+As

-CSA-13 is a broad-spectrum bactericidal agent, while CSA-8 and
+reported previously, CSA-13 is a broad-spectrum bactericidal

-CSA-54 are somewhat less active against Gram-positive organisms
+agent, while CSA-8 and CSA-54 are somewhat less active against

-and much less active against Gram-negative bacteria.
-We have
+Gram-positive organisms and much less active against

-proposed that the lipid chain in CSA-13 is necessary for effective
+Gram-negative bacteria.
+We have proposed that the lipid chain in

-traversal of the OM of Gram-negative bacteria and that this
+Gram-negative bacteria and that this process is essential for

-process is essential for bactericidal activity at low
+bactericidal activity at low concentrations.

 A key step in the activity of the ceragenins is selective